This post explores the topic of being right in relationships.

 It also leads into a very common human behavior: wanting to be right.

-When we encounter different beliefs from ours, we often slip into discomfort and wanting to “be right” or “win” so that our identity, and thus, our beliefs, aren’t questioned.
+When we have honest conversation and encounter different beliefs from ours, we often slip into discomfort and wanting to “be right” or “win” so that our identity, and thus, our beliefs, aren’t questioned.

 For example, let’s say you are more liberal and your partner is more conservative.